1991–92 Newcastle United F.C. season

 During the 1991–92 season, English football team Newcastle United participated in the Football League Second Division.

 The season started with much promise but quickly deteriorated into a relegation battle.
 Manager Ossie Ardiles struggled to add to his squad of talented youngsters due to lack of funds, the truth being the club was severely in debt.
 At one point it had looked like Newcastle would be relegated and could go out of business.

 Sir John Hall had all but taken control of the club, and replaced Ardiles with Kevin Keegan on 5 February 1992.
 An improvement in form helped Newcastle to narrowly avoid relegation from the Second Division, with their survival only confirmed on the last day of the season.
-They finished 20th, two places above the relegation zone – their lowest League finish ever.
+They finished 20th, two places above the relegation zone – the lowest League finish in the club's history.